zilola08/social-network/README.md

 Social network web-app with real-time chat feature.
 Developed using React (Vite), NodeJS, Express, PostGres, Socket.io.

-To test the app, need to install all the npm dependencies.
-Run "npm run dev" in the app folder to start all servers.

 !
+To test the app, please do:
+1) install all the npm dependencies;
-Before running the app, please make sure to have:
+2) make sure to have:
 - .env file in the server folder with these specified variables:
   - PORT=
   - DB_NAME=